 4. You do not have any sex offenses

-You cannot have any sex offense convictions on your record, you are permanently barred from possessing a firearm under Washington law.
-(Most crimes in Washington that are classified as sex offenses are located in RCW 9A.44.
+If you have a sex offense on your record, you are permanently barred from possessing a firearm under Washington law.
+(Most crimes in Washington that are classified as sex offenses are located in RCW 9A.44).

 Here are the most commonly charged sex crimes in Washington:

 - Rape in the first degree